gianmarcoalessio/cross-will/readme.md

 - my girlfriend will,
 - ...

-It wouldn't be smart to share true priority orders right now (lol), but if all of these science would bring us somewhere then the order would naturally/probabilistically unfold, I guess.

 ---

 🤸‍♂️ So I'm in the process of making my thesis for my Master Degree in Data Science.